-Brace for Runner’s Knee
+Brace for Runners Knee

 Read More >

 The LCL is the lateral collateral ligament of the knee.
-Injuries to this ligament occur from excessive varus force, rotation of the knee or hyperextension.
-Once an injury has been sustained the ligament has been stretched and in more severe cases torn.
-This causes the knee to feel less stable and in more severe injuries it can be unstable, causing the knee to buckle with certain movements.
+Injuries to this ligament occur from excessive varus force, knee rotation, or hyperextension.
+Once an injury has been sustained, the ligament has been stretched and torn in more severe cases.
+This causes the knee to feel less stable and in more severe injuries, it can be unstable, causing the knee to buckle with certain movements.

-For more minor injuries such as strains or grade 1 tears as there is less feeling of instability, a compressive sleeve can offer comforting support without the cumbersome structure of a hinged brace.
+For more minor injuries such as strains or grade 1 tears, as there is less feeling of instability, a compressive sleeve can offer comforting support without the cumbersome structure of a hinged brace.

-This brace from McDavid offers lateral stability with the hinged sidebars which allow flexion and extension movements of the knee but support the knee medially and laterally.
+This brace from McDavid offers lateral stability with the hinged sidebars, which allow flexion and extension movements of the knee but support the knee medially and laterally.

 Some people prefer to wear a sleeve under these braces.
 If there is swelling, with an acute injury or after surgery, a compressive sleeve can be very helpful to reduce the swelling, as well as for comfort.

 This is not medical advice.
 We recommend a consultation with a medical professional such as James McCormack.
-He offers Online Physiotherapy Appointments for £45.
+He offers Online Physiotherapy Appointments weekly.